How To Attract & Recruit The Best Technical Talent For Your Food Manufacturing Business

 - Take a look at the public areas of the site through a visitor’s eyes; are the trade publications and company information in reception up to date, are the visitor’s toilets fresh-looking and regularly checked?
 Does your receptionist welcome visitors warmly and ensure relevant health screening etc is completed correctly?
 Small points but if you get them wrong it can create a poor first impression and as you know you only get one chance to make that first impression!
 (We have had Technical Managers decide they don’t want to progress with a company before they’ve even left reception!).

 - If your company are Investors in People and / or are advocates of training, then again shout about it!
 The best Technical Managers in the Food Manufacturing Industry love to keep their skills (and those of their team) up to date so if external self-development is encouraged this can be a great selling point.

 - Ask recruitment agencies to be honest about your company’s reputation in the marketplace.
 There may be a perception that the vacancy has been around “forever” or that “Technical Managers come and go like buses”.
 If you’re aware of “attraction issues” you can at least provide information to counteract any negative perceptions.

-Jarvis Johnson specialise in recruitment of Technical Managers for the Food Manufacturing Industry.
+Jarvis Johnson specialise in recruitment of Technical, QA and NPD professionals for the Food Manufacturing Industry.
 If you’d like a recruitment partner that asks the right questions (of you AND the candidate!) then why not have a conversation with us?
 You can call us on 0844 3351869 or drop us an email!